 The price a property should achieve when there is a willing buyer and a willing seller.

-This is planning consent which is subject to certain reserved matters, such as design, appearance and siting of proposed buildings.
+This is planning consent subject to certain reserved matters, such as design, appearance and siting of proposed buildings.

-A wall which separates the properties of two adjoining owners, each of whom have certain rights over the wall.
+A wall which separates the properties of two adjoining owners, each of whom has certain rights over the wall.

-An option on flexible mortgages that allows you to stop making mortgage payments for up to six months.
+An option on flexible mortgages that allow you to stop making mortgage payments for up to six months.

-A specified charge that is levied by the lender under certain circumstances, usually for full or part repayment within a specific period linked to a discount, tracker, fixed or other product type.
+A specified charge that the lender levies under certain circumstances, usually for full or part repayment within a specific period linked to a discount, tracker, fixed or another product type.

 A nominal periodic rent usually paid annually.

 A nominal rent where the landlord does not receive an annual payment in cash.
 When the owner of land or property wishes to grant a lease, he must charge rent as an acknowledgement of the existence of the lease.
 Where the owner does not want to charge any rent but simply wishes to establish the lease exists, he can ask for a peppercorn each year as a token payment.
 In practice, this is not generally handed over.

 A property kept for temporary, secondary, or occasional occupation.